The Bankrate promise

 - The right card for you will come down to your preferred rewards strategy and the additional card benefits you want

-Although differing in rewards structures, the Capital One Spark Cash Plus and The Plum Card® from American Express are both business charge cards that can bring value to small businesses in a variety of ways.
+The Capital One Spark Cash Plus and The Plum Card® from American Express are both business cards that can bring value to small businesses in a variety of ways.

-The Spark Cash Plus not only features an unlimited, flat cash back rate, but it also offers a generous sign-up bonus and annual bonus.
-On the other hand, the Amex Plum Card has a unique rewards structure in which you won’t earn traditional cash back, but instead a discount on your balance (if paid within a set period of time).
+The Spark Cash Plus not only features an unlimited, flat cash back rate, but it also offers a generous introductory bonus as well as an opportunity to receive an annual bonus when you meet the spending threshold.
+On the other hand, the Amex Plum Card has a unique “rewards” structure in which you won’t earn traditional cash back, but instead can receive a discount on your balance (if paid within a set period of time).
 Unfortunately, both cards come with relatively high annual fees, but business owners can add additional employee cards for free.

 |Capital One Spark Cash Plus||The Plum Card from American Express|